carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 - batch size
 - epoch

+TODO Add a challenge to change the loss or optimizer

 #### Set expectations: How difficult is the defined problem?
 Before we dive deeper into handling overfitting and (trying to) improving the model performance, let us ask the question: How well must a model perform before we consider it a good model?